Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 That assumption does not hold here.

-Unicode encoded a SignWriting block, but not a complete, compatible, practical model for SignWriting symbols and written signs as they are used in real software, data, and publishing workflows.
+Unicode encoded a SignWriting block, but it did not preserve the full symbol model cleanly, and it did not produce a compatible practical model for written signs.

+There is a difference between naming characters, preserving writer-selected symbols, and encoding complete written signs.

 That difference is why the issue keeps returning in: